IBM/cloudpakforintegration-workshop/docs/exercise-app-connect/README.md

   [![](images/edittestparams.png)](images/edittestparams.png)

-4.13 Verify that the operation returns a 200 HTTP status code.
+4.13 Click the "Try It" icon in the above screenshot.
+Verify that the operation returns a 200 HTTP status code.

   [![](images/teststatus.png)](images/teststatus.png)